Yuvaraj-Gajaraj/select-all-days-of-header-flutter-date-range-picker/README.md

-# Flutter Date Range Picker Cell Customization
+# Flutter Date Range Picker Select All Days

-This repository contains a sample that demonstrates how to customize the cell using cellBuilder in Syncfusion® Date Range Picker package.
+This repository contains a sample that demonstrates how to select all days of header in Syncfusion® Date Range Picker package.

 ## Syncfusion® controls: